stan-dev/posteriordb-python/README.md

 >>> from posteriordb import PosteriorDatabaseGithub
 >>> import os
 >>> # It is recommended that GITHUB_PAT is added to the user environmental variables
->>> # outside python and not in a python script as shown in this example code
+>>> # outside Python and not in a Python script as shown in this example code
 >>> os.environ["GITHUB_PAT"] = "token-string-here"
 >>> my_pdb = PosteriorDatabaseGithub()
 ```